roberthoward/manager-README/README.md

 Welcome to my User Guide to Working with me!
 I offer this to you because I recognize that the faster we get to know each other and how we work, the better and stronger our relationship will be, and the more we’ll accomplish together.
 I encourage you to write your own User Guide so I and your team can learn how to work best with you.
 This is a living document that will change as I learn more about myself and how we can best support each other.

+# Understanding My Role

+While there are a number of things I will be responsible for, there are 2 things that take higher priority than everything else.

+The first is empowering the engineers I manage (as well as influencing the engineers I don't to make the biggest impact possible for Thomson Reuters, while reaching their professional development goals.

+The second is consistently deliverying user/customer experiences that solve user/customer pain-points on time and weith the highest in quality standards.

+If the business is healthy, and our engineering efforts are on-time, and the teams are motivated, challenged, and moving towards their professional development goals, then all is right in my world

+A large part of my day will involve collaborating with various people from multiple disciplines from design, technology engineering, product, recruiting, marketing, program management, support, 1x1's (one on ones) or 1:many (aka general meetings).

+My work also involves working with multiple agile pods and a decreasing number of waterfall teams, but because I am not an individual contributor nor a first-line manager, I am not directly part of an agile delivery team.
+As a result, it's less about day-to-day operations, but more about business strategy from a technology perspective, long-term goals, growth, culture and the likes.

 # Leadership Philosphy

 ** Self-motivated

 ** Productive

 ** Growth Mindset

 **Be a lifelong learner**